spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 - A cluster profile created in Palette.

-- A cluster is deployed, healthy, with a cluster profile that has updates available.
+- A deployed and healthy cluster with an associated cluster profile that has  updates available.

 ### Apply Updates